wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/3-register-iot-devices.md

 5. Save the Customer Asset and leave the record open
 6. On the Command bar, select Register Devices and click OK.
-7. In your web browser select a new tab and navigate to [https://Portal.Azure.com](Https://Portal.Azure.com") (Log into Azure if prompted.
+7. In your web browser select a new tab and navigate to https://portal.azure.com (Log into Azure if prompted.
 You need an Azure subscription associated with the account you are using)
 8. Select Resource Groups

 ![Resource Groups](../media/3-rg-unit3.png)

 9. Open the IoT Hub that you are using with your Connected Field Service installation.
 10. Click on IoT devices.
 All currently registered devices with the IoT hub will appear.
 11. Select the smt-9876 device to open it.
-(Notice the Device ID, Primary & Secondary Keys, and the Primary and Secondary Connection strings.
+(Notice the Device ID, Primary and Secondary Keys, and the Primary and Secondary Connection strings.
 These can be beneficial when you are working with physical devices.)
 12. Click on Device Twin.

 ![Device Details, Device Twin](../media/4-rg-unit3.png)